Palaeoloxodon: Evolution

 Palaeoloxodon first unambiguously appears in the fossil record in Africa during the Early Pleistocene, around 1.8 million years ago as the species Palaeoloxodon recki ileretensis (it is contested whether earlier "E. recki" subspecies are related to Palaeoloxodon).'
 P. recki was the dominant elephant in East Africa for most of the Pleistocene.
+The hybridization between African forest elephants and Palaeoloxodon recki in Africa is suggested to have occurred around 1 million years ago.
 A population of P. recki migrated out of Africa at the beginning of the Middle Pleistocene around 800,000 years ago, diversifying into the radiation of Eurasian Palaeoloxodon species, including P. antiquus, and P. namadicus.
 The precise relationships of the Eurasian taxa to each other are obscure.
 The arrival of P. antiquus in Europe co-incides with the extinction of the temperate adapted mammoth species Mammuthus meridionalis (sometimes called the southern mammoth) and its replacement by Mammuthus trogontherii (the steppe mammoth) in Europe, with the extinction of M. meridionalis possibly in part a result of competition with P. antiquus.
 P. antiquus was able to disperse onto many islands in the Mediterranean, undergoing insular dwarfism and speciating into numerous distinct varieties of dwarf elephants.
 Palaeoloxodon fossils are abundant in China and are assigned to three species, P. namadicus, P. naumanni and P. huaihoensis.
 However, the relationships of Chinese Palaeoloxodon are currently unresolved and it is unclear how many species were present in the region.

 Relationship with humans

-Evidence of interaction with Palaeoloxodon by archaic humans extends back over 1 million years ago in Africa, with a number sites with Palaeoloxodon recki in Africa showing evidence of butchery.
+Evidence of interaction with Palaeoloxodon by archaic humans extends back over 1 million years ago in Africa, possibly as early as 1.8 million years ago, with a number sites with Palaeoloxodon recki in Africa showing evidence of butchery.
 There is extensive evidence for butchery and to a lesser extent hunting of the European straight-tusked elephant by archaic humans like Homo heidelbergensis and Neanderthals.
 Evidence has been found for butchery of Palaeoloxodon turkmenicus by archaic humans in the Indian subcontinent.
 Based on the association of their remains with stone artefacts, it has been suggested modern humans encountered and butchered the Japanese P. naumanni and the Cyprus dwarf elephant P. cypriotes during the Last Glacial Period.